qianyisun/Yolov4_guideline.GitHub.io/index.md

 ### 4. Training data to obtain model weight
 Before you do this step, you should download all file within the [link](https://drive.google.com/drive/folders/1i4j39fyD5GPjxqU-fFCVULl1qNbcuFdw?usp=sharing).
 After you download all files, you could open google drive and upload YOLOv4_Training_code.ipynb file into google drive.
 Then you are going to upload dataset and configuration files into relative address paths.
-Finally, you would obtain model weight after training dataset on darknet framework.
+Finally, you would obtain model weight after training dataset on darknet framework.<br>

-Configration file introduction:
+Term definitions:<br>

-Term definitions:
+Model weight: Model weights are all the parameters of the model which are in turn all the parameters used in the layers of the model. <br>
-Model weight: Model weights are all the parameters of the model which are in turn all the parameters used in the layers of the model.
+Darknet: Darknet is an open source neural network framework written in CUDA and C. It is fast to install and supports CPU and GPU computations.<br>

-Darknet: Darknet is an open source neural network framework written in CUDA and C. It is fast to install and supports CPU and GPU computations.
+In order to repeat what I did in training data to obtain model weight, you could see the [video]()补充下Link.<br>

 4.1 pull my notebook into google drive<br>